 Laser hair removal is FDA approved hair reducer.
 Laser hair removal reduces hair from 75 to 90%.
 Not all hairs will be destroyed in the process.
 Many factors can contribute to the growth of excess hair on a person’s body: heredity, normal physiological changes, malfunctions of the endocrine system, medication, topical influences and stress.

 What color hairs are effected?

 The laser may not see red hairs, white hairs and blonde hairs.
 Test spots are vital for an individual with light hair.

 Do not expect to be hair free after 1 treatment.
-Laser hair removal can take anywhere from 6-20 treatments depending on the area being treated.
+Laser hair removal can take anywhere from 6-20 treatments or even more depending on the area being treated.

 Laser hair removal is not a painless treatment.
 Many people describe it as a rubber band snap to the skin.